swaldman/untemplate-doc/README.md

 For the [untemplate you are reading](untemplatedocs/src/main/untemplate/untemplatedoc/readme/functionaltemplates/content-metainformation.md.untemplate):

 ```
 UntemplateFunction:                      <function1>
 UntemplateName:                         "content_metainformation_md"
-UntemplateInputType:            "Int"
+UntemplateInputTypeDeclared:            "Int"
+UntemplateInputTypeCanonical:            Some(T)
 UntemplateInputDefaultArgument:          None
-UntemplateOutputMetadataType:   "SubsectionMeta"
+UntemplateOutputMetadataTypeDeclared:   "SubsectionMeta"
+UntemplateOutputMetadataTypeCanonical:   Some(T)

 ```

-`UntemplateFunction` is a reference to the `Function1` object that implements your untemplate.
+`UntemplateFunction` is a reference to the `Untemplate` (which is a subtype of `Function1`) that implements your untemplate.

-The type values are just `String`, and names _may not be fully qualified_.
+"Declared" type values are just `String`, and names _may not be fully qualified_.

-`UntemplateInputDefaultArgument` is an `Option[String]`, the default value as declared, if declared.
+"Canonical" types are, if possible, resolved to fully qualified type names that look through (non-opaque) aliases.
+However, for some types such resolution may not be possible, so these are `Option[String]`

-It is not the actual value of the default argument!
+`UntemplateInputDefaultArgument` is the value and type of the default argument.